anjali-krishna/Resume/Resume.md

 anjali.vengayil@gmail.com​ | +1-512-839-3530 | Austin, Texas
 https://github.com/anjali-krishna​ |​https://www.linkedin.com/in/anjali-krishna-vengayil-b537a4133/

-Multi-faceted, highly competent, adaptable and resourceful information systems professional_ with about 2 years of recent hands-on experience in Software Testing ​ , with newly acquired skills, an insatiable intellectual curiosity, and the ability to mine hidden gems located within large sets of structured, semi-structured and unstructured data.
+Multi-faceted, highly competent, adaptable and resourceful information systems professional with about 2 years of recent hands-on experience in Software Testing, with newly acquired skills, an insatiable intellectual curiosity, and the ability to mine hidden gems located within large sets of structured, semi-structured and unstructured data.
 Able to leverage a heavy dose of mathematics and applied statistics with visualization and a healthy sense of exploration.